 Depending on the disorder and the time of onset, several tests of facial nerve function or imaging tests, such as CT or MRI scans may be obtained.
 The facial nerve tests include the electroneuronography (ENoG test).
 This test allows the specialist identify the extent of the injury to the nerve or onset of paralysis in the first 21 days after the injury.
 The facial nerve electromyography (EMG) test is meant to identify the prognosis and progress of recovery after 21 days from the injury or onset of paralysis.

 The diagnosis and treatment of facial paralysis is generally carried out by your physician in addition to a consultation with an otolaryngologist (ear, nose, and throat / head and neck specialist).
-The facial paralysis center at UC Irvine is based in the department of otolaryngology and under the direction of sub-specialists in the treatment of facial nerve disorders.
-These are Dr. Djalilian (neurotologist), Dr. Kim (Head and Neck/Microvascular Reconstructive Surgery), Drs.
-Crumley and Wong (Facial Plastics Surgery).
+The facial paralysis center at UC Irvine is based in the Department of Otolaryngology-Head & Neck Surgery and under the direction of sub-specialists in the treatment of facial nerve disorders.
+These are Dr. Djalilian (neurotologist), Dr. Lin (neurotologist), Dr. Goddard (Head and Neck/Microvascular Reconstructive Surgery), Drs.
+Crumley and Wong (Facial Plastic and Reconstructive Surgery).
 The team also includes an audiologist (hearing/balance/facial nerve testing specialist), neurologist (brain specialist), ophthalmologist (eye specialist), and physical therapist.

 Why Come to the UC Irvine Facial Paralysis Center?